phthic/soupkitchens/app/views/static/notes.md

 7. fix bugs

-FIX: soupkitchens/new -- added by  is an object, should be a name
+-FIX: soupkitchens/new -- added by  is an object, should be a name
     prob is in soupkitchens, fix is in user.rb -> move it to soupkitchens.rb, even though it feels like a user thing.
 Could also move it to a helper file, but okay for now.

 -FIX: soupkitchens/show  --> make a review.
 BUG FIXED. profile? users/show -- CHECK from other entry
 -CHECK IF BUG: if not logged in, comments.new fritzes FIXED -GETS stuck on current_user.id -- because it doesn't need ID?
 YUP.
+FIXED FIX -- Users/index -- how to delete duplicates

-FIXED FIX SCOPE ISSUE
+-FIX SCOPE ISSUE DONE --maybe chck again
+ FIX view issue related to scope